MicrosoftDocs/edge-developer/microsoft-edge/dev-videos/index.md

 <!-- ------------------------------ -->
-#### DevTools - What's New in DevTools 106
+#### What's New in DevTools 106

 October 3, 2022

 [![Thumbnail image for the DevTools What's New in 106 video](./index-images/devtools-whatsnew-106.png)](https://www.youtube.com/watch?v=LJxjFo4DuA0)

+Covers:
-00:51 The Command Palette experiment.
+* The Command Palette experiment.
-02:00 Quick Fix issues in the Edge DevTools VS Code extension.
+* Quick Fix issues in the Edge DevTools VS Code extension.
-02:30 DevTools uses less disk space.
+* DevTools uses less disk space.
-02:55 Better accessibility in Focus Mode (DevTools UI), and high-contrast bug fix 03:24 Deprecated Chromium Light/Dark themes
+* Better accessibility in Focus Mode (DevTools UI), and high-contrast bug fix.
+* Deprecated Chromium Light/Dark themes.
-03:54 New interactions track in the **Performance** tool 04:18 Using Snippets
+* New interactions track in the **Performance** tool.
+* Using Snippets.

 See also:
 * [What's New in DevTools (Microsoft Edge 106)](../devtools-guide-chromium/whats-new/2022/09/devtools-106.md)

 <!-- ------------------------------ -->
-#### DevTools - What's New in DevTools 105
+#### What's New in DevTools 105

 September 6, 2022

 [![Thumbnail image for the DevTools What's New in 105 video](./index-images/devtools-whatsnew-105.png)](https://www.youtube.com/watch?v=h0XJH_iLoUk)

+Covers:
 * PWA protocol handling debugging.
 * Focus Mode improvements.
 * Focus Mode bug fixes.